LIS 416: Descriptive Cataloging

 • Understand the need for and place of works and expressions data in bibliographic descriptions

-• Apply the basic rule for establishing authority data and access points for works, expressions, persons, families, and corporate bodies
+• Apply the basic rule for establishing authority data and access points for works, expressions, and agents

 Required Readings